sirasmu/CommandLineFun/using_vim.md

 Has several modes.
 Apperantly there is a disagreement on how many there actually is.
 Here is a definition of some modes:

 *NORMAL mode* also called command mode.
-E.g. pressing `dd` will delete an entire line instead of inserting characters.
+E.g. pressing `DD` will delete an entire line instead of inserting characters.

 *INSERT mode* ia entered by pressing `I` within NORMAL mode.
 It is used typing normally.
 To exit press `ESC` or `CTRL+C`.